jlparkI/xGPR/docs/overview.rst

 The variance (i.e. the uncertainty) on new predictions is a useful quantity, but it generally only needs to be calculated very approximately.
-We recommend using 1024 - 2048 random features for variance; this should be sufficient for an estimate in most cases.
+We recommend using 512 - 2048 random features for variance; this should be sufficient for an estimate in most cases.
-If for some reason you need significantly improved accuracy for variance, you can use e.g. 4096, although this will take longer to compute.
+We often use 1024.